asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

 ## Conclusion

 Typically when faced with examples of poorly written code and what we would consider clean code developers begin to see the benefits of learning these techniques.
 Continue discussing code quality with teams.
-A later post will describe a refactoring kata.
+As previously mentioned repetition is an important part of these katas, so plan to do this regularly.
+A later post will describe some other katas to help teams improve the quality of their code.